bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:25 AM CT, May 26</p>
+<p class="updated_time"> Latest data: 01:51 AM CT, May 26</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 85°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 5° **warmer** than today.
+Tomorrow is expected to be 6° **warmer** than today.

 Currently:

-- 62°
+- 60°
-- Partly Cloudy
+- Mostly Clear
-- 66% humidity
+- 70% humidity
 - 4 mph wind
-- 45% cloud cover
+- 36% cloud cover
-- 36 AQI 🟩
+- 32 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>